1. I am confused about the application deadline. You say it's March 13 but recommend that I send it in as soon as possible. Why?

-Our application deadline for Fall 2013 is March 15.
+Our application deadline for Fall 2015 is March 13.
 The crunch for time has more to do with financial aid.
-We receive a specific amount of money to give out in tuition remission, and when it is gone, it's gone.
+We receive a specific amount of money to give out in tuition remission, graduate assistantships, and direct dollars and when it is gone, it's gone.
 It is recommended that you apply one year in advance.

 2. Yes, I'm seeking financial aid.
 What do I do?